William Travers (New Zealand politician): Explorer, naturalist, photographer

 At the same time, Travers was also an avid explorer and naturalist, often mounting expeditions into the less well known parts of New Zealand.
 He was responsible for tracing the source of the Waiau River, and gave the Ada River its name.
 He also collected many samples of mountain grasses and flowers, sending them to the Royal Botanic Gardens, Kew.
 Travers was also responsible for drafting the legislation that created the Wellington Botanic Garden, and was a Botanic Garden board member for 22 years.

 Death and commemoration

 Travers died in an accident at the Lower Hutt railway station on 27 April 1903, when attempting to alight from a moving train.
 His funeral was held at Lower Hutt, and he was buried in the Bolton Street Cemetery, Wellington.

-His first wife Jane died in 1888 aged 67y, and he remarried to Theodora Leslie Barclay in 1891; she remarried to Colonel Edward Wood in 1905.
+His first wife Jane died in 1888 aged 67 years old, and he remarried to Theodora Leslie Barclay in 1891; she remarried to Colonel Edward Wood in 1905.

 So he left a widow (Theodora) from his second marriage, and a son Henry Travers) from his first marriage.
 His descendants settled in Marlborough.

-Mt Travers, the Travers Saddle in the Travers Range, the Travers River in the Travers Valley, Upper Travers Hut and the Travers-Sabine Circuit in Nelson Lakes National Park are named after him, as is the Travers Room at the Rainbow Ski Area.
+The Travers River in the Travers Valley, as well as the nearby Mt Travers, the Travers Saddle in the Travers Range, Upper Travers Hut and the Travers-Sabine Circuit in Nelson Lakes National Park are named after him, as is the Travers Room at the Rainbow Ski Area.

+At least one plant species, Olearia traversiorum, was named for him (and his son).